Mike Gray Couple Counselling & EFTfor Kingston upon Thames and Surbiton

 - When one spouse is coercing the other to participate

-- When there is danger of domestic violence
+- When there is a risk of domestic violence

-Latest blog post - how to make couple counselling work
+Latest blog post - how to have a good conversation

 If this is difficult, I can help steer you through it.